BenMilesRocks/1---Ben-Miles-Rocks/readme.md

 Once a message has been successfully sent, the form redirects them to a seperate landing page where they can go to another part of the site.

 ![Message Sent Page](/assets/documentation/pages/message-sent.png)

+**Future Implementations**

+In future implementations I would like to:

+1. Add a portal for the site owner to add and remove live dates from the Homepage, allowing the site owner to keep this section updated without the need for a web developer.
+2. Add a functioning Store page to the site, removing the need for users to purchase merchandise through the Big Cartel store and keeping the styling of the website for consistent user experience.
+3. Create my own API for the contact page rather than relying on Web3Forms for this functionality.

+These features fell outside the scope of this current project, but I do plan on revisiting this at a later date to add these features.

 ### Accessibility